Callirhytis quercusventricosa

 Life Cycle

-Exhibits heterogony (): a sexual produces one of on one oak tissue, and an (parthenogenetic) generation produces a different gall type, typically on a different tissue or even different oak .
+Exhibits heterogony (): a sexual produces one type of gall on one oak tissue, and an (parthenogenetic) generation produces a different gall type, typically on a different tissue or even different oak .
 Specific details of the two generations for this species are not documented.

 Ecological Role

-As a inducer, modifies oak tissue to create protected microhabitats for larval development.
+As a gall inducer, modifies oak tissue to create protected microhabitats for larval development.
 Galls may provide resources for , , and other associated organisms, contributing to local complexity.

 Human Relevance